CrossRef/event-data-user-guide/docs/app-contributing.md

 # Appendix: Contributing to Event Data

 We welcome new Data Contributors.
-We have two interfaces: the Event Bus which accepts raw Events, or the Percolator, which does some work to reverse landing pages and text back into Events.
+We have two interfaces: the Event Bus which accepts raw Events, or the Percolator, which does some work to reverse Landing Pages and text back into Events.

 ### Preparation